 The law prohibits certain criminal offenses from being sealed if you have been found guilty, regardless of whether the adjudication was withheld.
-This list applies only if you were found guilty of the below-listed charges.
+This list applies only if you were found guilty (withheld or convicted of a criminal offense).
 If the charges you were arrested for were amended, reduced, or the case was dropped you may still qualify to have the arrest record expunged.

 Here is a quick list of why, despite all your desires, you cannot seal or expunge your Florida criminal record:

 - You have been convicted of a criminal offense (anywhere at any time).